The name Mike Matusow brings a number of images to mind.

 Other poker pros including Phil Ivey, Layne Flack, Erick Lindgren, Barry Greenstein, David Benyamine, and Matusow himself were accused of owing exorbitant sums of money to Full Tilt Poker.
 This was a claim that Matusow has repeatedly and vehemently denied.

 Matusow continues to be outspoken on this subject to this day, at the table, on television, and on social media, especially Twitter.
+And he recently took an undefined position at 52 Social Poker Room in Texas.

 7 classic Mike Matusow hands